-The district will provide at least once annu- ally a learning event for teachers and other • All staff responsible for ally a learning event for teachers and other • All staff responsible for ion Steps Methods for Measuring Implementation nutrition resources available and other pro- fessional development information as deemed appropriate by the Food and Nutri- tion Coordinator.
-All staff responsible for providing nutrition information to students will receive at least one training per year.
-Resources needed: Nutrition professional development Obstacles:
+Action Steps Methods for Measuring Implementation The district will provide at least once annu- ally a learning event for teachers and other school staff assigned by the principal about nutrition resources available and other pro- fessional development information as deemed appropriate by the Food and Nutri- tion Coordinator.
+Baseline or benchmark data points: All staff responsible for providing nutrition information to students will receive at least one training per year.
+Resources needed: Nutrition professional development Obstacles: Time for professional development

-Objective 2: Methods for Measuring Implementation Action Steps Methods for Measuring Implementation The district Food and Nutrition Coordinator will provide resources to staff at least twice a year regarding healthy nutrition.
-Baseline or benchmark data points:

-Staff will report a knowledge of re- sources available for information on healthy nutrition.
-Resources needed: Nutrislice and other websites that pro- mote healthly nutrition
+Action Steps Methods for Measuring Implementation The district Food and Nutrition Coordinator will provide resources to staff at least twice a year regarding healthy nutrition.
+Baseline or benchmark data points: Staff will report a knowledge of resources available for information on healthy nutrition.
+Resources needed: MealViewer and other websites that promote healthy nutrition